C athryn P eoples BA(Hons) MSc PhD AFHEA MIEEE MBCS

 researchgate and academia.edu

 Cathryn Peoples received the B.A. degree (with honours and diploma in industrial studies) in business studies with computing, M.Sc. degree in telecommunications and internet systems, and Ph.D. degree in networking from Ulster University, U.K., in 2004, 2005, and 2009, respectively.
-She became a Certified Associate in Project Management in August 2008 and an Associate Fellow of the Higher Education Academy in February 2015.
-Prior to her current appointment with The Open University as an Associate Lecturer in Software Engineering, Cathryn was employed as a Lecturer at Queen Mary University of London in the School of Electronic Engineering and Computer Science, with shared teaching on the Joint Programme at the Beijing University of Posts and Telecommunications.
+She is currently employed by the Open University in the School of Computing and Communications within the Faculty of Science, Technology, Engineering & Mathematics as an Associate Lecturer in Software Engineering.
+Prior to this, Cathryn was employed as a Lecturer at Queen Mary University of London in the School of Electronic Engineering and Computer Science, with shared teaching on the Joint Programme at the Beijing University of Posts and Telecommunications.
 Teaching in this post includes the Networks and Protocols module on the B.Sc.(Eng) Internet of Things Engineering degree, and the Communications and Networks module on the BEng(Hons) Computer Systems Engineering degree.
 Previously, Cathryn has been employed as a Teaching Fellow in the Faculty of Computing and Engineering at Ulster University, teaching on an M.Sc. degree in Professional Software Development.
 Prior to her appointment into this post, she worked as a Research Associate at Ulster University in the area of next generation networking.
 Her research interests include cloud management, cross-layer protocol optimisation, delay-tolerant networking, smart cities, and green IT.
+Cathryn became a Certified Associate in Project Management in August 2008 and an Associate Fellow of the Higher Education Academy in February 2015.
 She won an achievement award in recognition and appreciation of service contributions in the field of network security for the 2013 World Congress in Computer Science, Computer Engineering, and Applied Computing, and won the Best Paper award at the 3rd International Conference on Advances in Computing, Communications and Informatics in 2014.
 Cathryn is a member of the Institute of Electrical and Electronics Engineers and the Association for Computing Machinery.

 for more detail: teaching --- project supervision --- research activity --- publications --- publication abstracts --- awards --- examining